trevorgowing/audit-log/README.md

-# Big Brother
+# Audit Log
-Simple user activity logger
+Simple application used to record and interigate user beahviour

 ## Useful Links